Igor Miličić: Coaching career

-Miličoć retired in 2013 as a player of AZS Koszalin.
+Miličić retired in 2013 as a player of AZS Koszalin.
 He stayed in the same club as an assistant coach for Zoran Sretenović.
 After a series of bad results and head coach changes, Miličić was named the head coach.
 Under coach Miličić the team won nine out of last ten games of the 2013–14 PLK season, making it the playoffs.
 In the next season, he led the team to the 3rd position before playoffs.
 He later led Anwil Włocławek to two winning two Polish League championships and Stal Ostrów Wielkopolski to another one, establishing himself as one of the best coaches in Poland.

 In December 2022, Miličić took over Beşiktaş of the Turkish Super League.
+He only led until the end of the season.

+On June 16, 2023, he signed with Napoli Basket of the Italian Lega Basket Serie A (LBA).
+With this team he won the Italian Cup.

+On October 26, 2025, he became the new coach of the Greek club Aris Thessaloniki.

 National team coaching career

 Miličić took over the Poland men's national basketball team in 2021.
 He led Poland to fourth place at the EuroBasket 2022, surprisingly defeating Slovenia in the quarterfinals.